 What is the meaning of GST?

-Who introduced Goods and Services Tax in India?
+Who introduced Goods and Service Tax in India?

-How does the Goods and Service Tax System Works?
+How does the Goods and Service Tax System work?

-Let us understand how Goods and Services Tax works.
+Let us understand how Goods and Service Tax works.

 Stage 1: The Manufacturer